benyakirten/benyakir-writes/README.md

 > 9/7/2021:
 > 1. First deployment
 > 2. Fixed a few issues I didn't notice by running build before deployment, namely that I still needed to use useLocation for the page transitions.
 Also that I needed a backup for categories that didn't have any posts in them (such as bens-blogs, the overarching category for my regular blog pages).
+> 9/8/2021: Worked on improving media queries for a few components, added a form component that uses Netlify forms and added global search functionality.
+I created a new hook, useLookup, for use with a hash table for faster search results.
+I tested it, and the difference, using all 134 blog posts/projects/etc. from my blog?
+About 2 milliseconds.
+It is, really, more efficient.
+It's just that I need to write a few thousand more blog posts before it starts mattering.
+Oh, and it increases build time from 30ish seconds to 3 minutes.
+That's why, for now, I haven't fixed the other search functionalities to use the more efficient hash tables.
+It may come in the future, but I only get 300 free built minutes per month from Netlify, and I like to be pretty far from build time.